deniz-sun/ebpf/README.md

     clang -O2 -target bpf -o track.o -c track.c

 To load and attach this eBPF program, the following sample loader program can be used.
-It also opens the trace pipe and prints the output on the console.
+It also opens the trace pipe and prints the output on the console so there is no need to manually open the trace pipe.
 **track\_loader.c**

     #include <bpf/libbpf.h>